-- A range of speakers from Higher Education and the workplace - Independent university and financial support advice for parents, led by visiting speakers - Inspirational speakers sourced through 'Speakers for Schools' and 'Inspiring the Future' - Independent employer careers talks on CV writing and career management - Workplace visits - Funded trip to the Apprenticeship Roadshow - High quality work experience placements - In house HE and career fair (including University, careers, vocational options and apprenticeships) - External HE fair; students are encouraged to attend the UCAS Convention - Support in writing personal statement from external HE providers - Creative independent advisory online programme Unifrog - Students attend university open days, taster events and lectures - Alumni days - Trips abroad Most recently to Brussels and Paris where students practised language skills
+- A range of speakers from Higher Education and the workplace. - Independent university and financial support advice for parents, led by visiting speakers. - Inspirational speakers sourced through 'Speakers for Schools' and 'Inspiring the Future'; - Independent employer careers talks on CV writing and career management; - Workplace visits. - Funded trip to the Apprenticeship Roadshow. - High quality work experience placements. - In house HE and career fair (including University, careers, vocational options and apprenticeships). - External HE fair (students are encouraged to attend the UCAS Convention). - Support in writing personal statement from external HE providers. - Creative independent advisory online programme Unifrog; - Students attend university open days, taster events and lectures. - Alumni talks and visits. - Trips abroad Most recently to Paris where students practised language skills. - ESOL students focus on the language of work, reading real life job adverts, interview role plays, cv writing and writing job applications. - Careers and university guidance provided to adult learners. - Students are advised to use the National Careers Service; this is advertised throughout the College;

-- ESOL students focus on the language of work, reading real life job adverts, interview role plays, cv writing and writing job applications - Careers and university guidance provided to adult learners - Students are advised to use the National Careers Service, this is advertised throughout the College - Working with U Explore to support with the progression of students within the RONI category in Year 11 - Working with Steps to Work who mentor students struggling with next steps and accessing work or training. - A Careers Department with full time staffing enabling students to access personalised advice at all times.
+- Working with U Explore to support with the progression of students within the RONI category in Year 11. - Working with Steps to Work who mentor students struggling with next steps and accessing work or training. - A Careers Department with permanent staffing enabling students to access personalised advice in college.